Code-Institute-Submissions/milestone-1-THE-A-TEAM/TESTING.md

     5. Confirm that each navbar item when clicked links to the correct page and the background-color changes to indicate the current page.

-2. Hero-image
+2. Hero-image / Call out message

     1. Make sure the hero-image is responsive as the browser width is changed.
-    (when testing on an actual Apple device the hero-image did not size correctly, so it was put in a new DIV)
+    (problem found on Apple device - see Errors Found section below)
     2. Ensure the hero-image remains fixed while the content below scrolls over the top.
-    (when testing on an actual Apple device the hero-image moved, solution as above 3.1)
+    (problem found on Apple device - see Errors Found section below)
+    3. Does the call-out message display clearly?
+    (problem found on IE11 - see Errors section below)

 3. We Can Help section